1. Baked Goods

 With ingredients that basically include flour, sugar, baking powder and salt, ready-made pancake mix isn’t a bargain.
-You’re also paying up to 27 cents per ounce for hydrogenated oil and hazardous ingredients such as aluminum phosphate.
+You might be paying up to 27 cents per ounce for ingredients like hydrogenated oil.
 Make your own by sifting together 6 cups of flour, 3 tablespoons of baking powder and a tablespoon of salt.
 Then work in 3/4 cup of shortening, and store the mix in a glass or ceramic canister.

-The convenience of pre-shredded cheese just isn’t worth it.
-Additives such as potato starch (prevents sticking), natamycin (an antibiotic to prevent mold) and cellulose (a stabilizer made from wood pulp) keeps cheese from performing the same as freshly shredded in recipes.
-Grate your own and you’ll end up with two times more volume by weight than buying shreds.
+The convenience of pre-shredded cheese might not be worth it.
+Additives such as cellulose, an ingredient made from wood pulp, can sometimes serve as fillers and could potentially keep pre-shredded cheese from performing the same as freshly shredded cheese in recipes.
+If you grate your own from a 16-ounce block, you’ll end up with a higher volume of grated cheese than you would get by buying a 16-ounce bag of shreds.

-Pass by the coffee when buying groceries at the supermarket — it’s one of the most expensive places to get your morning grind.
-Head to a big-box office supply or warehouse store, and buy whole Arabica beans — they give that gourmet coffee-house taste and are the main bean in most name-brand coffee blends.
-Grind them at home for freshness, and use in your French press, reusable K-cup or regular brewer.
-And if you have extra grounds you don’t want to use, you can always find thrifty ways to use them.
+Pass by the coffee when buying groceries at the supermarket — it can be one of the most expensive places to get your morning grind.
+Head to a big-box office supply or warehouse store, and buy whole Arabica beans — they give that gourmet coffeehouse taste and are the main bean in most name-brand coffee blends.
+Grind them at home for freshness, and use in your French press, reusable K-Cup or regular brewer.
+And if you have extra grounds you don’t want to use, you can always find thrifty ways to reuse them.

 Eating plenty of fruits and veggies is sure to keep you healthy, right?
 Not if they’re loaded with pesticides.
-The Environmental Working Group lists strawberries, spinach, nectarines, apples and peaches as the five most chemically contaminated produce items you can buy.
+In 2018, the Environmental Working Group listed strawberries, spinach, nectarines, apples and grapes as five of the produce items with the most pesticide residues.
 Opt for cleaner choices such as avocados, pineapples and cabbage instead.

-Resist the urge to throw that pack of baby diapers in your cart at the grocery store; you could pay about 30 cents a diaper for the convenience.
-To win at the diaper game, stop by Target, where you can swaddle your little sweetie for as little as 14 cents per nappie.
-But don’t expect to find the best values on everything at the big box retailer, though; check out these grocery store deals that beat both Target and Walmart.
+Resist the urge to throw that pack of baby diapers in your cart because it’s a good grocery store deal; you could pay about 30 cents a diaper for the convenience.
+To win at the diaper game, stop by Target, where you can swaddle your little sweetie for as little as $8.99 for a 32-pack of diapers from Pampers.

 Just because something is on an endcap doesn’t make it a good buy.
 Although you might find items on sale there, know that some manufacturers pay money to the retailer to have a second display of their products.
 Venture down the aisle where the product is normally stocked, and compare prices before choosing endcap items.

 If you want an energy boost, stick to a cup of coffee.
-An energy drink delivers about the same amount of caffeine as four cups of coffee, along with nearly 10 teaspoons of sugar and some non-FDA-approved ingredients.
-Linked to cardiac deaths and potentially dangerous changes in heartbeat and blood pressure that coffee doesn’t cause, the drinks are definitely something to leave behind.
+An energy drink can contain the same amount of caffeine as your standard cup of joe.
+For example, one 8.4-ounce Red Bull drink contains 80 milligram of caffeine, around the same amount that a cup of coffee can have.
+However, energy drinks have also been linked to deaths and potentially dangerous changes in heartbeat and blood pressure.

-Items at eye level are nearly always more expensive than those on the bottom shelf, according to Consumer Reports.
-Manufacturers pay retailers a fee for product placement at eye level.
+Items at eye level are often more expensive than those on the bottom shelf.
+According to Consumer Reports, manufacturers pay retailers a fee for product placement at eye level.

 It might be tempting to pick up a quart of oil for the car in the automotive aisle or a pack of light bulbs for that burnt-out light in the hall.
 Some supermarkets even let you shop for everything from a diamond ring to home furnishings.
-Stick to the food aisles in the supermarket.
-You’ll find non-food items cheaper at a dollar store, pharmacy or big box department store.
+But stick to the food aisles in the supermarket.
+You’ll find cheaper non-food items at a dollar store, pharmacy or big-box department store.

-You can top your healthy salad with a cheap salad dressing that might only cost a couple bucks, but it’s also full of things you don’t necessarily want in your body, such as MSG and preservatives.
-Healthier options can cost up $13 or more per 8-ounce bottle.
-Making your own dressing is easy and cheap — and healthier — when you use fresh ingredients such as herbs, sour cream, garlic and vinegar.
+You can top your healthy salad with a cheap salad dressing that might only cost a couple of bucks, but it also might contain preservatives you don’t necessarily want in your body.
+Healthier options can cost around $13 or more per 8-ounce bottle depending on the store and brand.
+Making your own dressing is easy and cheap — and healthier — when you use fresh ingredients such as herbs, garlic and vinegar.

-Frozen vegetables can be an easy way to add healthy ingredients to your meal while making sure nothing goes to waste in the fridge, but they cost around $4 per pound.
-It’s easy and cheap to make your own gourmet veggie dishes with no worries about additives or preservatives.
+Frozen vegetables can be an easy way to add healthy ingredients to your meal while making sure nothing goes to waste in the fridge, but they can cost around $4 per pound depending on the brand.
+It’s easy and cheap to make your own gourmet veggie dishes.
 Coat chopped veggies in olive oil, sprinkle on some salt and pop them in a 425-degree oven.
-Freeze in a single layer on a baking sheet until set before storing them in a freezer container.
+Freeze them in a single layer on a baking sheet until set before storing them in a freezer container.